-We hold monthly events with specially selected partners to help you explore your inner world.
+From time to time, we hold events with specially selected partners to help you explore your inner world.
 Here are some highlights from past events:

 Gong Bath Meditation

 A magical morning with Ascend Yoga and Overtone Sound Studio.
 We joined Suraya Sam, who has trained under Martha Collard of Red Doors, and Jens Ringefelt on the handpans, for a depthful inner journey.